malcolm-kee/intro-to-react-js/instructions/03-react-tooling-part1/react-tooling-part1.md

 [Download Page](https://nodejs.org/en/download/)

-- NodeJS is a Javascript runtime.
+NodeJS is a Javascript runtime.
 It enables you to run javascript outside browser, in your laptop and server.
+NodeJS is the main reason that makes Javascript so popular today, as it makes Javascript the single programming language that can supports from the frontend UI to the backend services like web server and database.

-- React does not need NodeJS (which I have demonstrated in previous section).
-However, NodeJS is important because it is the environment that enables the tooling that React depends heavily e.g. package management, bundling, transpiling, formating, and linting.
+Technically, React does not need NodeJS (which I have demonstrated in previous section).
+However, NodeJS is important to React because it is the environment that enables the tooling that React depends heavily e.g. package management, bundling, transpiling, formating, and linting.

 ## [npm]